 Meet the BPM Research Team

 Dr. Knowles is an associate professor in the Liberal Arts and Sciences Department at Berklee College of Music.
-She received her B.S. in Historical Musicology from Hofstra University, her M.S. in Experimental Psychology from Seton Hall University, and her PhD in Cognitive Science from Northwestern University.
+She received her B.S. in Historical Musicology from Hofstra University, her M.S. in Experimental Psychology from Seton Hall University, and her Ph.D. in Communication Sciences and Disorders from Northwestern University.

 Dr. Knowles is interested in how we acquire and understand musical structure.
-She is particularly interested in: 1) How non-musicians learn this information without musical training and 2) how musical training can influence how we use this knowledge.
+She is particularly interested in how musical training can influence how we learn from the auditory environment, and how different types of musical training can change the representation of and access to this information.

 Outside of teaching and research, Dr. Knowles enjoys playing cello, running, and spending time with her family and friends.